 Manyere faces charges of “banditry,” a capital offense under Zimbabwe’s criminal code, in connection with a spate of unsolved explosions at police stations in Harare.
 Police claimed they found 47 rounds of 9mm ammunition at Manyere’s home, but his lawyer denied the claim.
 Muchadehama said officers searched Manyere’s residence in the presence of his wife, and carted away a laptop computer, disks, and videocassettes, but no rounds of ammunition.
 Police failed to produce the rounds or charge Manyere with illegal possession of ammunition, he said.

-alarmed by these reports of the physical abuse in detention of Anderson
+“We are alarmed by these reports of the physical abuse in detention of Anderson Shadreck Manyere,” said

 Muchadehama described the judge’s arguments as “legally untenable,” saying they were out of step with legal precedent.
 Manyere was expected to return to court on January 23, according to the Media Institute.